Bastardkb/bastardkb.github.io/bg_charybdis/07ribbon_cables.md

 There is the right side and left side, with plate and thumb cluster PCBs.
-It can get a bit confusing, but not to worry !
+It can get a bit confusing, but not to worry!
 We detailed everything, so just read the instructions carefully.

 {: .tip }